tdownie0/music-theor-ease/topics/Fundamentals/ch2.md

 has a specific order in which the value types must be placed to satisfy the criteria.

 Typescript is capable of much more with its types, but my aim is really just to familiarize you with the general logic you will see across every language you work with.
-The good news is that I show you all of this just to expose you to the nature of these variables, but you will not have to use any of this unwillingly.
+The good news is that I showed you all of this just to expose you to the nature of these variables, but you will not have to use any of this unwillingly.
 Like stated before, JavaScript does not use types, and everything in this book can be done just fine in JavaScript.
 One of my aims is to show you over time how introducing types to your